erfianugrah/markov-mail/docs/CONFIGURATION.md

 Upload both files to the `CONFIG` KV namespace (see [`config/production/README.md`](../config/production/README.md) for the exact commands).
 Once the tree is in KV the Worker automatically picks it up on the next cold start—no redeploy needed.

 The rest of this document covers the fields inside `config.json`.
-The decision-tree reset removed the old calibration knobs entirely, so the JSON is intentionally small.
+The configuration is intentionally minimal, focusing on essential risk thresholds and feature flags.

 ## Action Overrides